 DNA analysis undertaken by the University of Portsmouth looked at which modern breeds he was closest related to, and classed him as a terrier-type, most closely related to the modern Jack Russell terrier.

-He also shows similarities with whippets, so we refer to him as a terrier/whippet mongrel.
+He also shows similarities with whippets, so we refer to him as a terrier/whippet mongrel, or a lurcher.

 Despite stories claiming he was trapped in the door, he probably died fully outside the cabin, with some parts being pulled inside post-death by marine scavengers.

 Because of where he was found, we refer to him as the carpenter's dog, and he shares a display case in the museum with the master carpenter's chest.